cablehead/gpt2099.nu/README.md

 overlay use -pr ./gpt
 ```

-## commands
+## just the commands need to get started

+### gpt provider enable

+configure a key for one of the available providers

-### gpt init
+### gpt provider ptr milli --set

-Installs the required dependencies into your cross.stream store, and prompts you
-to select an LLM provider, an API key, and a model.
+...

+## full command reference (move to separate file)

 ### gpt